VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 Crawling the node_modules folder is such a feature used by certain build tools.
 This feature means that the mere presence of a package in a `node_modules` folder will have an impact on the output of a workspace.
 This means that any modification of a project's `node_modules` folder is possibly a breaking change to every workspaces in this project, regardless of the dependency graph.

-For example, the TypeScript compiler by default includes to its compilation *every* package in the folder `node_modules/@types` without any explicit import statement needed.
+For example, the TypeScript compiler by default includes to its compilation _every_ package in the folder `node_modules/@types` without any explicit import statement needed.

 ## Rationale

-There seems to be a consensus in the community that [import-maps](https://github.com/WICG/import-maps) will become the best way to communicate the dependency graph to NodeJS.
-Because this standard is not yet implemented in NodeJS, npm needs to provide an alternative way to solve the problems stated earlier.
+The [import-maps](https://github.com/WICG/import-maps) standard is a very good tool to communicate the dependency graph to NodeJS.
+But because this standard is not yet implemented in NodeJS, npm needs an alternative way to solve the problems stated earlier.

 The goal is to provide an accurate dependency graph to NodeJS while still relying on NodeJS current module resolution algorithm.